 - Application performance statistics Professional Services

 We now have direct experience of the revised product where customer experience has been hugely improved.
-Clearly, the typical issues and problems which relate to telecoms remain but are much more proactively dealt with during project roll out.
-Ethernet remains challenging to deliver within reasonable timescales but we’re finding process is improving on a consistent basis.
+Clearly, the typical issues and problems which relate to telecoms remain (think tail circuit delivery) but are much more proactively dealt with during project roll out.
+Ethernet remains challenging to deliver within reasonable timescales but we are finding process is improving on a consistent basis.

 Whether or not your company selects IP Connect or the revised Managed WAN product, the network remains as a real plus point for organisations looking at supporting international connectivity.
 The BT stats suggest over £10B has been invested in the core and access technologies.